OfficeDev/open-xml-docs/docs/how-to-retrieve-a-dictionary-of-all-named-ranges-in-a-spreadsheet.md

 ms.date: 11/01/2017
 localization_priority: Normal
 ---
-# How to: Retrieve a dictionary of all named ranges in a spreadsheet document (Open XML SDK)
+# Retrieve a dictionary of all named ranges in a spreadsheet document (Open XML SDK)

 This topic shows how to use the classes in the Open XML SDK 2.5 for Office to programmatically retrieve a dictionary that contains the names